 Swartzentruber Amish are a subgroup within Old Order Amish society.
 Swartzentruber Amish use more limited technology, dress more plainly, and typically have a lower standard of living than more progressive Amish.

-Swartzentruber Amish occupy a distinct place on the conservative end of the Amish spectrum.
-Swartzentruber Amish may see themselves as holding to tradition more steadfastly than other Amish.
-The Swartzentruber Amish originated out of conflict over the issue of social shunning.
+Swartzentruber Amish are arguably the most traditional significant Amish subgroup.
+They’re apt to see themselves as holding to tradition more steadfastly than other Amish.
+The Swartzentruber faction originated out of conflict over the issue of social shunning (more on that below).

 The Swartzentruber division happened over the years 1913-1917 in the Holmes County community in Ohio.
 Similar to the original Amish split from the Mennonites in 1693, the issue that precipitated the conflict concerned shunning.
 A conservative faction felt that Amish who were excommunicated and subsequently joined another church, not in fellowship with the original one, should continue to be shunned.